 Shear stresses are determined by the speed of flow and geometry within the MCS device.
 Several engineering elements have been incorporated in Impella’s design and manufacturing to minimize hemolysis.
 The maximum speed of blood flow in Impella devices (irrespective of pump size) has been limited to 10 m/s, ensuring that the shear stress generated is well below 400 Pa (shear stress threshold of normal RBCs).2,5 In addition, flow channels, gaps and the surfaces of the pump are optimized to reduce damage to RBCs and any blood component in general.

-The hemolytic effects of the Impella pumps is determined in vitro by assessing modified index of hemolysis (MIH), according to American Society of Testing and Materials (ASTM) standards.6 MIH is a ratio of RBCs destroyed during passage through the pump to the total number of RBCs through the system.
-Impella pumps are tested in vitro using mock circulation loop using porcine blood maintained at 37⁰C for 3-6 hours.
+The hemolytic effects of the Impella heart pumps is determined in vitro by assessing modified index of hemolysis (MIH), according to American Society of Testing and Materials (ASTM) standards.6 MIH is a ratio of RBCs destroyed during passage through the pump to the total number of RBCs through the system.
+Impella heart pumps are tested in vitro using mock circulation loop using porcine blood maintained at 37⁰C for 3-6 hours.
 MIH is calculated from the slope of the PFH concentration versus time plot.
-The mean MIH of Impella pumps is about 5, well below the MIH upper limit of 20 for use of blood pumps in clinical setting.
-6
+The mean MIH of Impella heart pumps is about 5, well below the MIH upper limit of 20 for use of blood pumps in clinical setting.6

 Obstruction to blood flow is the most likely cause of hemolysis with Impella in the clinical setting.
 Hemolysis can occur due to interference to blood flow at the inlet, through the pump, and outlet of the pump.